FedericoBruzzone/tgt/README.md

 ### License

-This repository is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).
-Please review the license file provided in the repository for more information regarding the terms and conditions of the GPL license.
+This repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Please review the license file provided in the repository for more information regarding the terms and conditions of the license.

 ### Contact